Where next for client comms?

 People and businesses want to know how their peers are responding to uncertain times.

-Clients are often services firms’ biggest assets in telling these stories.
+Clients are often firms’ biggest assets in telling these stories.
 Of course, involving clients in content generation and giving them a voice through round tables, interviews or case studies is nothing new.
-But we will probably see firms moving away from investing in traditional quantitative research surveys, towards more agile use of deep-dive qualitative client insights with faster lead times.
+But firms may start to move away from investing in traditional quantitative research surveys, towards more agile use of deep-dive qualitative client insights with faster lead times.

-There’s no ignoring the fact that the on-demand, convenience culture of the consumer world has spilled over rapidly into B2B services.
-The pandemic has probably changed forever how clients interact with these brands through their various devices.
+There’s no ignoring the fact that the on-demand, convenience culture of the consumer world is now well and truly established in B2B services.
+The pandemic probably changed forever how clients interact with these brands through their various devices.

 We all know that decision-making power is rapidly shifting from Baby Boomers to digital native Millennials who expect a different kind of client experience.